PurpleCloud-MT/General/README.md

 ### Rules
 * The challenges are interconnected so you have to start with challenge 1 and follow the path from there.
-* Please note that although you have access to the Azure tenant, you can only view the resources via the Azure portal once you reach the defensive part.
-The offensive part can and should be solved by an external black-box approach without the Azure access you received.
 * You are allowed to use tools but you don't actually need any to solve the challenges.
 * Respect the time limit of 1 hour for this part so we can correctly analyse your progress and compare it fairly with the other participants.
 * You are allowed to look at the solutions (/Solutions/offensive_manual.md) if you are stuck to get further going but if you do that please state that you did in the questionnaire.